karavanlarp/karavanlarp.github.io/eng/useful/characterrules.md

 layout: default-eng
 title: Character rules
 ---
-## Caravan LARP-series character rules
+## Character rules

-Version: PRE-VIEW
+Version: Pre-view

 The GM-team is still designing the rules.
 The point of the pre-view is to give a short introduction to the full set of rules.
 The GM-team reserves the right to change details in the finished version.
 The finished version will be up during August.